 \section{Threats to Validity}

 The work in this paper has presented the concept of a Cognition Envelope.
 However, there are several threats to validity.

 {\bf Construct Validity}.
-While we have discussed the potential generalizability of the concept across several CPS applications, this paper focused on a single Cognition Envelope applied to a single LLM-based pipeline.
+While we have discussed potential generalizability across CPS applications, this paper focused on a single Cognition Envelope applied to a single LLM-based pipeline.
 Moreover, the Cognition Envelope we developed and validated included only two techniques based on probabilistic reasoning and rule-guided human engagement.
-Further work is needed to fully verify the approach and explore additional envelope types and domains.
+Further work is needed to explore additional envelope types and domains.

 {\bf Internal Validity}.
-Our primary experiments focused on the use of decision-related vignettes rather than on running experiments in actual missions.
-This choice was made because running a realistic mission in our high-fidelity simulation environment takes from 15 minutes to over an hour, depending on where sUAS are dispatched and where clues or the victim are placed.
-As the focus of this paper was on decision checking, the vignettes allowed us to study a larger number of scenarios with variants and injected mutants, and therefore collect more data for empirical analysis.
+Our primary experiments used decision-related vignettes rather than actual missions, since realistic missions in our high-fidelity simulation can take from 15 minutes to over an hour.
+Because our focus was decision checking, vignettes enabled a larger number of scenarios with variants and injected mutants, and therefore more data for empirical analysis.

 {\bf External Validity}.
-A potential threat to external validity stems from the domain specificity and limited evaluation environment of our study.
-The Cognition Envelope and its underlying \psar\ model were developed and tested primarily within a controlled simulation framework, and their generalizability to broader CPS domains or to field-deployed systems has not yet been verified.
-While we have previously conducted mission-level simulations using an earlier Bayesian-inspired version of the Cognition Envelope, the current approach has not yet been fully integrated or validated in physical drone missions.
-In future work, we plan to deploy the complete system both within our high-fidelity simulation environment and on physical sUAS platforms that are already equipped for onboard reasoning and decision checking.
+A threat to external validity stems from the domain specificity and limited evaluation environment of our study.
+The Cognition Envelope and its underlying \psar\ model were developed and tested primarily in simulation, and generalizability to broader CPS domains or field-deployed systems has not yet been verified.
+In future work, we plan to deploy the complete system both in simulation and on physical sUAS platforms already equipped for onboard reasoning and decision checking.

 {\bf Conclusion Validity}.
-Our experiments focused only on the use of the Cognition Envelope and did not perform a head-to-head comparison against a pipeline-level meta-cognition layer.
-Our hypothesis, which we have not yet evaluated, is that the meta-cognition solution would suffer from the very problems we aim to address, and for that reason, an external and orthogonal approach such as \psar is essential for achieving reliable decision making.
-Future experiments are needed to systematically compare these two approaches across realistic mission contexts and reasoning tasks.
+Our experiments did not include a head-to-head comparison against a pipeline-level meta-cognition layer.
+Our hypothesis, not yet evaluated, is that meta-cognition would suffer from the very problems we aim to address, and therefore an external and orthogonal approach such as \psar is essential.
+Future experiments are needed to compare these approaches across realistic mission contexts and reasoning tasks.

-Despite these limitations, this work has proposed a novel approach, and laid out open research challenges, for developing, integrating, and validating Cognition Envelopes as a distinct layer of assurance for LLM-based decision-making in CPS.